frankframework/frank-manual/docs/source/gettingStarted/horizonsInsertDb.rst

 Sending to Database
 ===================

-The frank!framework can send data to external systems.
+The Frank!Framework can send data to external systems.
 This is done by pipe ``<SenderPipe>``.
 Within this pipe, you add a sender to specify the destination.
 We use ``<FixedQuerySender>`` to specify